Quiz: Did World Leaders Really Say This About Trump in His First Month?

 Mikheil Janelidze, minister of foreign affairs of Georgia

-“Georgia is USA’s stronger partner and an ally in the region.”
+“Georgia is USA’s strong partner and an ally in the region.”

 Justin Trudeau, prime minister of Canada